artist residency

 Spend focused, supported time deepening your artistic practice and creating work at CAFAC.

-Applications are open for the 2025 Studio Residency!
+Applications are now closed for the 2025 Studio Residency!

 Residency Overview